 Young rabbits tend to be more adventurous eaters, testing out a variety of non-vegetarian foods, including insects, small mammals, bird eggs, fish remains, and carrion if necessary for sustenance.

-Breeding begins soon after the snow melts in late May/early June, with young typically reaching adulthood by August/September before retreating into hibernation as days turn colder again in autumn.
+Breeding begins soon after the snow melts in late May/early June.
+Young typically reach adulthood by August/September before retreating into hibernation as the days turn colder again in autumn.

-Like all other mammal offspring, typically, babies are born blind and helpless therefore relying nearly exclusively on the mother’s milk until maturation takes place several weeks later.
+Like all other mammal offspring, babies are typically born blind and helpless, relying nearly exclusively on their mother’s milk until maturation occurs several weeks later.

-After which solid food becomes available, allowing further development into adult members of society.
+After this, solid food becomes available, allowing further development for adult members of society.

-Eventually leading up to the next breeding season, their year-round cycle continues each March successively through June depending on location latitude changes yearly, varying start times snowmelt based upon elevation, among other factors changeable affecting climate.
+Eventually, leading up to the next breeding season, their year-round cycle continues each March successively through June, depending on location.

 22. Chinese Hare